-Scientists find possible improved treatment for acetaminophen poisoningFebruary 20th, 2014 by Joseph Caputo in Medical research /
+Scientists find possible improved treatment for acetaminophen poisoningFebruary 20, 2014 by Joseph Caputo in Medicine & Health / Medical research

 Harvard stem cell scientists studying the effect of nitric oxide on liver growth and regeneration appear to have serendipitously discovered a markedly improved treatment for liver damage caused by acetaminophen toxicity, the root of half of the hospital visits involving acute liver failure in the United States.